Frequently Asked Questions

 The Samaritan Women is intentional about ministry transparency.
 We work hard to earn the trust of our clients, volunteers and donors, and want to build on that trust.
 As we take these next big steps in ministry, you may have some questions.
 Here are some responses, but if we haven’t addressed your specific question here, please reach out to us.

-How did this change come about?
+How did the Institute for Shelter Care come about?

 We have been carefully studying the landscape of residential service providers.
 We’ve come to observe and understand certain challenges: